 Having students create, share and continually curate content beyond the classroom is something I want to pursue in my teaching practice.
 According to Pacansky-Brock, a non-disposable assignment is “work a student produces that has a life beyond the end of the class” (2017, p.
 149).
 By definition, the work resides outside the LMS where it would otherwise be locked down never to see the light of day once the course ended.
 When the assignment becomes part of a student’s ePortfolio or a blog or a personal website, it increases a student’s motivation and sense of creating something for the greater good and it adds value and promotes digital literacy.
 In essence, “you are providing opportunities for students to apply what they are learning inside the digital classroom to authentic environments outside the digital classroom” (@One Digital Citizenship class).

-So, in keeping with open pedagogy, I tried to think of how students can get involved in creating something that is reusable, non-static and where they can be practicing their 21st century ICT/digital citizenship skills.
+So, in keeping with open pedagogy, I tried to think of how students can get involved in creating something that is reusable, non-static and where they can be practicing their 21st century information and communications technology (ICT)/digital citizenship skills.

 Initially, I thought about having them create their own Wix pages or blogs or Tumblr pages and let them create videos, posts, mashups of all kinds on their topics.
 I think this would give them a lot of experience, but I was concerned about the learning curve and the time factor.
 I then learned about the sources and ideas regarding open pedagogy and I was most impressed by Wikipedia Education .
 I went through the registration process which led me to a training tutorial on how to teach with Wikipedia.
 I realized however, that my class is too short to have students edit articles (not recommended for courses under 6 weeks).
 However, students would be able to add photos to Wikimedia Commons which would be matched to articles within Wikipedia.

 The following is an idea I have for a non-disposable assignment that also infuses elements of digital ethics.
 As students progress through this exercise, they will learn how to attribute Creative Commons sources, how to license their own content, and how to cite media in a bibliography.
 I believe this assignment may be an intrinsic motivator as students will be motivated to add value (and their name) to the body of knowledge on Wikipedia.
-Wikimedia Education will assign me a program manager in the summer of 2019 to test and give feedback on the assignment.
-I will be assigning this to students for the first time in Fall 2019:wikimedia-assn3
+Wikimedia Education assigns a program manager to instructors to guide them, test and give feedback.
+The assignment below is one I hope to implement in collaboration with a colleague from the subject disciplines.

 I specifically focus on Open Access resources in my class where students research an issue related to their academic major and career goals.
 I begin by explaining how the government funds most of the research that appears in traditional scholarly journals without any compensation to the authors.
 And we, the public, who help fund the research through our taxes, do not have free access the final product.
 The unfairness of this model is not lost on them.
 In this video lecture, I review Open Access and OER for students.
 In Fall 2019, I will complete a formative assessment of their understanding of OA and OER.